kioydiolabs/imgal/Documentation/introduction.md

 Imgal is completely opensource and the code can be found on GitHub.

-You can find example/demo image libraries created with Imgal at [imgal-demo.kioydiolabs.org](https://imgal-demo.kioydiolabs.org).
+You can find example/demo image libraries created with Imgal [here](/demo).

 ## Creating gallery with Imgal